John Hatzistergos: Post-political career

 In late 2011 Hatzistergos became an adjunct professor at the University of Technology Sydney, teaching constitutional law.
 In July 2014 Hatzistergos was asked by the NSW Government to assist in the review the NSW Bail laws in response to controversy over a number of decisions made by magistrates.
 Hatzistergos recommended a number of changes to recalibrate the manner in which NSW courts would assess the risk posed by people charged with serious offenses.
 His recommendations were accepted by the NSW Government.

 On 10 October 2014 NSW Attorney General Brad Hazzard announced Hatzistergos's appointment as a judge of the District Court of New South Wales.

+He was appointed Chief Commissioner of the New South Wales Independent Commission Against Corruption (ICAC) on 7 August 2022.